-Paterson Burn Optometrists is proud to announce the Excellence in Art Competition for 2018 theme is "The Art of Deception - Do My Eyes Deceive Me".
+Paterson Burn Optometrists is pleased to announce the Excellence in Art Competition for 2018 theme is "The Art of Deception - Do My Eyes Deceive Me".
+Entry was open to year 12 and 13 art students from across the Waikato, Coromandel and Auckland where they are competing for the three main prizes:

 First prize: $1000 ($500 to student and $500 to school)